xuandinh22/Bank-Churn-Insights-to-Improve-Retention/README.md

 •	Customers who are actively engaged with their accounts churn at less than half the rate of inactive members.
 This pattern is consistent with geographic trends: Germany has both the lowest activity rate and the highest churn rate among the three countries.
 This reinforces the importance of encouraging account activity to improve retention.

 #### Tenure
-• Customers with longer tenure show only slightly better retention, with churn rates declining from around 21% for those with 0-2 years to 18% for those with 6+ years.
-The difference is modest and may not significant enough to suggest strong loyalty over time.
-Additionally, the average tenure of both churned customers and retained customers is around 5 years, indicating that many still choose to leave after a relatively long relationship.
+• Customers with longer tenure show only slightly better retention, with churn rates declining from around 21% for those with 0–2 years to 18% for those with 6+ years.
+The difference is modest and may not be significant enough to suggest strong loyalty over time.
+Additionally, the average tenure of both churned and retained customers is around 5 years, indicating that many still choose to leave after a relatively long relationship.
 This highlights the 5-year mark as a critical point of disengagement.

 <p align="center">
 <img width="585" height="161" alt="image" src="https://github.com/user-attachments/assets/85a51708-fd38-4a05-b989-0774ea38f1f3" />